Marc Pfertzel: VfL Bochum

 In the summer of 2007, Pfertzel moved to German Bundesliga club VfL Bochum.
 He signed a four-year contract which was valid in the first and second Bundesliga.
 To make this transfer happening, Pfertzel even accepted a lower salary so that this money could be invested in the transfer fee.

 Union Berlin

 On 25 May 2011, it was announced that Pfertzel had secured a free transfer to German 2.
-Bundesliga side 1.
-FC Union Berlin on a two-year deal.
+Bundesliga side Union Berlin on a two-year deal.

 SV Sandhausen

 In July 2014, Pfertzel left Union Berlin and joined fellow 2.
 Bundesliga club SV Sandhausen.
 However, he only earned caps in the first leg of the campaign, being told to be redundant by head coach Alois Schwartz in the winter break.
 At the end of the 2014–15 season, Pfertzel retired from professional football.

 Coaching career

 After retiring at the end of the 2017–18 season, Pfertzel became the manager of the reserve of his former club FC Sète 34.
-In the summer 2019, he was appointed manager of FU Narbonne.